Keiichi Tsuchiya: From Hashiriya to Hero

 “Speed isn’t everything; you gotta look cool on the touge too.”

-Keiichi was inspired by his own hero, Kunimistu Takahashi, a former racing professional known for tail slides on the track.
+Keiichi was inspired by his own hero, Kunimitsu Takahashi, a former racing professional known for tail slides on the track.
 Whilst on the roads, he’d push himself and the capability of his cars, taking his tactics to a new, thrilling level.

 As an ambitious street racer pulling moves that nobody had seen before, Keiichi quickly gathered an underground following.
 When he became a pro’ racer, he took his oversteer slide on to the track, injecting more excitement for racing spectators.